tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 * Platform redevelopment time: the approximate time taken to redevelop an existing implementation targeted at one computing platform or technology so that it returns valid results upon another.
 If three or more platforms are targeted, take the mean of the redevelopment time.

 These metrics should be reported as the time, here a proxy for development effort, it takes to design or redesign a solver is often as significant consideration to developers as the performance of a solver on a particular platform.

-TODO: discuss:
-Portability: Related to the previous aspect.
-How difficult is it to re-deploy an existing solution onto a different device of the same architecture / a new device of a next generation architecture / a completely different architecture?

-The time it takes to design or redesign a solver is a significant consideration as developers need to get working results quickly.
-Many applications are also frequently tweaked and modified.

-* Flexibility
-TODO: discuss:
-	* give penalty points for products that cannot be priced (formal)?
-	* only text description?

 Reference Implementation
 ====